min2ha/ukwa-site/content/target/51551/index.en.md

   "start_date": "2017-03-31T09:00:00Z"
 }

-# Ukrainian Medical Association of the United Kingdom

 Ukrainian Medical Association of the UK (UMAUK) doing many projects to help Ukraine in this difficult time.